International Mine Awareness Day 2025

 50 years to clear Ukraine

-By 2024 Ukraine has one of the world’s highest concentrations of landmines and unexploded bombs and ammunition on its territory.
-Consequently, Ukraine also has one of the highest number of casualties caused by these explosives – only surpassed by Afghanistan, Mali, and Yemen.
+By 2025, Ukraine has one of the world’s highest concentrations of landmines and unexploded bombs and ammunition on its territory.
+Consequently, Ukraine also has one of the highest number of casualties caused by these explosives.

-Shortly after Russia’s invasion of Ukraine DanChurchAid stepped in with aid and helped built shelters for those displaced – which was immediately followed by the delivery of protective aprons, detectors, helmets, radios, GPS system etc. channeled to local partners working to minimize the risk posed by landmines and unexploded bombs and ammunition.
+Shortly after Russia invaded Ukraine, DanChurchAid responded with emergency aid and built shelters for displaced families.
+This was quickly followed by the delivery of protective gear, such as aprons, helmets, detectors, radios, and GPS systems, to support local partners working to reduce the threat of landmines and unexploded ordnance.

 In addition, we work with partners who provide training and information for people who are in contact with landmines and other remnants of war.